Flawed Online Tutorials Led To Vulnerabilities In Software

 That's deprecated, now we use really really for sure this time mysql.
 It's webscale.

 What do you people expect?
-(Score:2)
+(Score:1)

 People learn not by memorizing but by looking at examples.